How To Apply For Financial Aid & FAFSA

 - Webster University's Title IV Code is 002521.

-- If you wish your financial aid counselor to be able to discuss your financial aid with your parent or spouse, then we must have a written release to that effect signed by you for that financial aid year noted on the Webster University Financial Aid Application.
+- If you wish your counselor to be able to discuss your financial aid with your parent or spouse, then we must have a written release to that effect signed by you for that award year noted on the Webster University application.
 There are no exceptions.

 - Last, but certainly not least, please be sure you electronically "sign" your FAFSA.
 If you are a dependent student, or if your parents' information was required, then at least one parent must also "sign".

 Often a student or parent will find that the information required on the Free Application for Federal Student Aid does not realistically reflect their circumstances or their ability to provide the Expected Family Contribution (EFC).
 When this happens, a student may choose to submit an appeal to the Financial Aid Office in St. Louis requesting that their situation be reviewed.